Alkoxide: Thermal stability

-Many metal alkoxides thermally decompose in the range ≈100–300 °C. Depending on process conditions, this thermolysis can produce nanosized powders of oxide or metallic phases.
+Many metal alkoxides thermally decompose in the range of approximately 100–300 °C. Depending on process conditions, this thermolysis can produce nanosized powders of oxide or metallic phases.
 This approach is a basis of processes of fabrication of functional materials intended for aircraft, space, electronic fields, and chemical industry: individual oxides, their solid solutions, complex oxides, powders of metals and alloys active towards sintering.
 Decomposition of mixtures of mono- and heterometallic alkoxide derivatives has also been examined.
 This method represents a prospective approach possessing an advantage of capability of obtaining functional materials with increased phase and chemical homogeneity and controllable grain size (including the preparation of nanosized materials) at relatively low temperature (less than 500–900 °C) as compared with the conventional techniques.